In Taylor Swift's recent essay for

 L-theanine reduced their heart rates and levels of stress hormones in their saliva.
 People given a multitasking stressful task in a 2016 study also reported lower levels of stress when they were given an L-theanine drink an hour beforehand, and their saliva showed lower levels of stress hormones up to three hours afterwards.

 However, another study in 2004 found that L-theanine might be

 most relaxing when you're calm, not when you're doing something stressful.
 And the latest research from March 2019, published in Journal of Psychiatric Research, found that when it came to people with generalized anxiety disorder, treatment with L-theanine didn't make any apparent difference in their symptoms, though they did report sleeping a little better than people who were given placebos.

 The difference may be that L-theanine can help low levels of anxiety around specific tasks but not more general or disordered anxiety, but it's not entirely clear.

-A review of L-theanine in Beverages in 2016 pointed out that two studies have linked it to better immune system function.
+review of L-theanine in pointed out that two studies have linked it to better immune system function.
 In one, elderly patients who had L-theanine supplements were more protected from upper inflammatory tract infections, while in another, people who were given L-theanine and another amino acid called cysteine recovered more effectively after an operation to remove their stomachs.
 Obviously, these are very specific circumstances, so it's difficult to generalize to say that L-theanine is great for the immune system in general.
+Beverages in 2016

 If you do want to get hold of some L-theanine for anxiety, it's a good idea to talk to your doctor first, particularly if you're already being treated for an anxiety disorder.
 It's also worth remembering that while the supplement is considered generally safe, it's important to do your research on other ingredients that might show up in your supplement formula.
 Overall, science says Taylor Swift is probably on to something — but as always, take your supplements with a grain of salt.